rogerwcpt/FormTinyCalculator/README.md

 ### Notes:

  - UI ported from https://github.com/xamarin/mobile-samples/tree/master/LivePlayer/BasicCalculator
-- Braces obviously add more lines of code, so I've used trailing braces for more compact code).
+- Braces add more lines of code, so I've used trailing braces for more compact code).
 - With the Exception of the WASM project, no third party libraries used, just what is available in Xamarin.
 WASM uses [Ooui](https://github.com/praeclarum/Ooui)
+- To run the WASM project, build it, then open a terminal at to FormsTinyCalculator.Wasm/bin/Debug/netcoreapp2.1/dist and run `python server.py` to start a lightweight python web server in this folder.  and then open your browser at http://localhost:8000/ .
+If you have Firefox, you can simply open the index.html file from the same folder without having to start the python web server.